Washington, D.C. Brain Injury Lawyers Discuss the Reason ER Visits Involving TBI Treatment Are on the Rise

 For all we have learned about the dangers and causes of traumatic brain injuries (TBI), we still have a long way to go.
-Nowhere is that more evident than in the growing numbers of Americans who are showing up to emergency rooms (ER) with TBIs.
+Nowhere is that more evident than in the growing numbers of Americans who are showing up to emergency rooms (ER) looking for TBI treatment.

 According to a report in Managed Care, Americans have been going to ERs for TBIs more in the last few years than ever before.
 The information in the report is based on a TBI study the Journal of the American Medical Association (JAMA) released last year.
 The JAMA study, which looked at US ER visits between 2006 and 2010, revealed that Americans visited ERs eight times more often for TBIs than other types of injuries in 2010 than they did in 2006.